Embird Embroidery Software

 List of objects in the Object Inspector Panel

-Drag-and-drop remaining circle in the object inspector list after the welded shape.
+Drag and drop the remaining circle in the Object Inspector list after the welded shape.
 Also, scale it down in the work area and place it in the center of the welded area.

-Use main menu > Convert > Fill, Mesh & Sfumato > To Opening to convert solid mesh object into a hole belonging to the underlaying mesh object.
-Please note that order of objects in the Inspector list is important.
-Object representing the hole must follow immediately after the object representing the parent fill.
+Use the main menu > Convert > Fill, Mesh & Sfumato > To Opening to convert the solid mesh object into an opening belonging to the underlying mesh object.
+Please note that the order of objects in the Inspector list is important.
+The object representing the hole must follow immediately after the object representing the parent fill.

-Freestanding Lace - Fourth circle shrinked and placed over the main object
+Freestanding Lace - Fourth circle shrunk and placed over the main object

-Fourth circle shrinked and placed over the main object
+Fourth circle shrunk and placed over the main object

 Freestanding Lace - Fourth circle converted into hole (opening) of the main object

-Fourth circle converted into hole (opening) of the main object
+Fourth circle converted into opening of the main object

 Fill Stitches

-We have created overall shape for the FSL design with the mesh tool because of its loose fill capabilities, but we have not generated stitches for this shape yet.
+We have created the overall shape for the FSL design with the mesh tool because of its loose fill capabilities, but we have not generated stitches for this shape yet.
 The mesh tool has many fill categories and sub-categories.
-The default fill kind is Stippling, which is not usefull for background of FSL embroidery as its meanderrs are not intertwined.
-In case of FSL design the most usefull are those that provide net or grid of single-run lines or curves, crossing each other.
+The default fill kind is Stippling, which is not useful for the background of FSL embroidery as its meanders are not intertwined.
+In the case of FSL design, the most useful are those that provide a net or grid of single-run lines or curves crossing each other.

 Single-Layer Fill

-Following fill examples were created with use of Net - FSL Grid and Net - Shape mesh fills.
-Both of these sub-categories (Shape and FSL Grid ) belong to the same mesh category Net .
-Both were used with a single-layer option switched on.
+The following fill examples were created using Net - FSL Grid and Net - Shapes mesh fills.
+Both of these sub-categories (Shape and FSL Grid) belong to the same mesh category: Net.
+Both were used with the single-layer option switched on.

-If necessarry, adjust mesh parameters like gap (inner lines spacing), minimum and maximum stitch length, etc.
+If necessary, adjust mesh parameters like gap (inner lines spacing), minimum and maximum stitch length, etc.

 Freestanding Lace - FSL Grid fill, single layer